cbergmeir/cc2425/session2/README.md

 That's the version we expected to see based on the image we're using.
 Most importantly, this is the version that is shipped inside this Python image and executed inside our container.
 You do not have to have Python installed on your host machine, or can have a completely different version (for example I am running 3.8.5 on my host) - Python inside your container is not even aware of that other version.

 But let's do some actual work.
 We will do it in two ways.
-First we will launch a very simple script that you can download from [**here**](files/script.py).
+First we will launch a very simple script that you can download from [**here**](./script.py).
+On the command line, you can use `wget` to download it, but make sure to download the "raw" version.
 You do not have to be familiar with Python to understand what it does: we simply print out a welcome message and perform some very basic operations.

 As we have mentioned before, containers by default do not know much about their host machine.
 Most importantly, they do not share any files with it, so they will not be able to find our Python script and run it.
 We therefore have to make it available inside the container.
 We launch our image it with the additional options that *mount* the data inside the container: